 Well, let´s do the math.
 Mbps stands for megabits per second, it represents the number of bits that are transferred from/to the internet each second.
 While that is good to know, computers don´t measure storage capacity in bits, but rather in bytes (yes, this can get confusing).
 Eight bits are equal to one byte.

 To make matters more confusing, most internet plans express their caps in Gigabytes, which in turn have a thousand megabytes each.
 So, in other words, 1 Mbps is equal to using 0.125 Megabytes each second.

 With this conversion rate, we can calculate how much data your internet uses.
 If you are playing a game that requires a 10 Mbps connection, you will end up using 1.25 Megabytes each second or 4.5 Gigabytes per hour.

 For high-end games that require 25 Mbps to stream across Steam Link or Remote Play, you will need 3.12 MB per second or 11 GB per hour.
 Low-end games that only need 3 Mbps will only use 0.37 MB/s or 1.3 GB per hour.

 As you can see, this is quite the data use, and you will cap out most internet plans in just a few days of streaming through these apps.

 If you want to make the calculations yourself, just divide your Mbps speed by 8 and then multiply by 3600 (60 seconds per 60 minutes) to know how many GB you will use each hour.

 And that´s it, hopefully, this article has been helpful to you.
-If you are interested in other tricks of PC gaming, check out how to turn your smartphone into a controller for steam.
-And if you are looking for the other link, the Oculus Link, learn if your computer can handle it on this page here.
+If you are interested in other tricks of using the Steam Link app, check out how to turn your smartphone into a controller for Steam or just use one of the Steam Link compatible gamepads.
+And if you want a more detailed guide on how to actually connect Steam to your phone, we have one here.